 Emergency funds through NetCredit

 Financial emergencies like an unexpected home repair or loss of income can strain your finances.
-Depending on your state of residence, you may be eligible for two reliable NetCredit funding options:
+Depending on your state of residence, you may be eligible for one or two reliable NetCredit funding options:

 - Up to $10,000*

 - Lump-sum payout up front

 - Ideal for emergency expenses as they arise